Jacebob/MoonerPaid-Cracked/README.md

 # Help
- more_vertBefore Initiating the Application, Ensure That You Execute the File First, Subsequently Launching Gorilla Tag, Following Which All of Your Predicaments Should Be Resolved, Enterprising User.
+Before Initiating the Application, Ensure That You Execute the File First, Subsequently Launching Gorilla Tag, Following Which All of Your Predicaments Should Be Resolved, Enterprising User.
 Now, Go Ahead and Enjoy the Experience!